 Summer squash does everything but plant itself.
-If you seek a vegetable that is easy to grow, flavorful and nutritious, look no farther.
+If you seek a vegetable that is easy to grow, flavorful, and nutritious, look no further.
 You can help summer squash thrive by planting it with companion plants.

 Squash, one of the oldest known cultivated crops, comes in both summer and winter varieties.
 Both are cultivated during the summer months.

 However, summer squash is harvested in mid-summer while winter squash varieties are harvested as a fall crop.
 All of the many varieties of squash are excellent sources of potassium, phosphorous, calcium, Vitamin A, and Vitamin C.

 Good Neighbors For Squash

 Experienced gardeners report that the key to successfully growing summer squash is to provide them with “good neighbors”: companion plants that repel unwanted insect pests that tend to gravitate to squash blossoms.

 Companion plants are simply any plant that is beneficial to another when planted near each other.
 Companion plants attract pollinators and beneficial insects to the garden.
 Companion plants also act as “good neighbors” by adding nutrients to the soil and emitting a scent that confuses predatory insects in search of host plants.

 “Good neighbors” plants for squash include radishes, corn, peas, beans, pumpkin, marigolds, and nasturtiums.